-With assistance of your major professor, you must select a Master's Committee during your first semester.
+With assistance of your major professor, you must select a Master's Committee.
 The Master's Committee must consist of your major professor plus at least two other members, one of whom must be a faculty member of FSU.
 Individuals from other institutions or agencies may serve on the committee, but they must be acceptable as adjunct faculty at AL or the Biology Department.